arpcard/rgi/README.rst

 RGI can align short DNA sequences in FASTQ format using `Bowtie2 <http://bowtie-bio.sourceforge.net/bowtie2/index.shtml>`_ or `BWA <http://bio-bwa.sourceforge.net>`_ against CARD's `protein homolog models <https://card.mcmaster.ca/ontology/40292>`_ (support for SNP screening models will be added to future versions).
 FASTQ sequences can be aligned to the 'canonical' curated CARD reference sequences (i.e. sequences available in GenBank with clear experimental evidence of elevated MIC in a peer-reviewed journal available in PubMED) or additionally to the *in silico* predicted allelic variants available in CARD's `Resistomes & Variants <https://card.mcmaster.ca/genomes>`_ data set.
 The latter is highly recommended as the allelic diversity for AMR genes is greatly unrepresented in the published literature, hampering high-stringency read mapping (i.e. AMR genes are often only characterized for a single pathogen).
 Inclusion of CARD's `Resistomes & Variants <https://card.mcmaster.ca/genomes>`_ allows read mapping to predicted allelic variants and AMR gene homologs for a wide variety of pathgoens, incorporation of CARD's `Prevalence Data <https://card.mcmaster.ca/prevalence>`_ for easier interpretation of predicted AMR genes, and ultimately use of k-mer classifiers for prediction of pathogen-of-origin for FASTQ reads predicted to encode AMR genes (see below).

-CARD's `Resistomes & Variants <https://card.mcmaster.ca/genomes>`_ and `Prevalence Data <https://card.mcmaster.ca/prevalence>`_ were generated using the RGI to analyze molecular sequence data available in `NCBI Genomes <https://www.ncbi.nlm.nih.gov/genome/>`_ for pathogens of interest (see `Sampling Table <https://card.mcmaster.ca/prevalence>`_).
+CARD's `Resistomes & Variants <https://card.mcmaster.ca/genomes>`_ and `Prevalence Data <https://card.mcmaster.ca/prevalence>`_ (nicknamed WildCARD)were generated using the RGI to analyze molecular sequence data available in `NCBI Genomes <https://www.ncbi.nlm.nih.gov/genome/>`_ for pathogens of interest (see `Sampling Table <https://card.mcmaster.ca/prevalence>`_).
 For each of these pathogens, complete chromosome sequences, complete plasmid sequences, and whole genome shotgun (WGS) assemblies were analyzed individually by RGI.
 RGI results were then aggregated to calculate prevalence statistics for distribution of AMR genes among pathogens and plasmids, predicted resistomes, and to produce a catalog of predicted AMR alleles.
 These data were predicted under RGI's **Perfect** and **Strict** paradigms (see above), the former tracking perfect matches at the amino acid level to the curated reference sequences and mutations in the CARD, while the latter predicts previously unknown variants of known AMR genes, including secondary screen for key mutations.
 The reported results are entirely dependant upon the curated AMR detection models in CARD, the algorithms available in RGI, the pathogens sampled, and the sequence data available at NCBI at their time of generation.

 K-mer Prediction of Pathogen-of-Origin for AMR Genes (beta-testing)
 --------------------------------------------------------------------------